techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Service.md

 ##  Subject

 Azure App Service is a fully managed platform for building, deploying, and scaling web apps and APIs.

 Whether you're a seasoned developer or just starting your journey in cloud computing, Azure App Service offers a seamless experience to host your applications without worrying about infrastructure management.
-Let's dive into the basics to get you started.

 Key Terms and Definitions: